Paul-Dempsey/pachde1/docs/Imagine.md

 # Imagine

-An unique and perhaps eccentric source of volage, gates, and triggers using an image.
+An unique and eccentric source of voltage, gates, and triggers using an image.
-You can think of it as a sequencer or image sampler.
+You can think of it as a sequencer or an image sampler.

 **See also:** [All pachde-One modules](index.md)